 So how does the diet work?

-First, you must understand that the diet is highly restrictive.
-If you are trying to lose weight without bariatric surgery, it is better to be on a less restrictive diet that allows you to eat a sufficient amount of food so you are not left hungry, which will make you more likely to stick to the diet plan.
+First, the diet is highly restrictive.
+If you are trying to lose weight without bariatric surgery, it is better to be on a less restrictive diet that allows you to eat enough food so you aren’t left hungry, which will make you more likely to stick to the diet plan.
 Severe calorie restriction has a variety of unpleasant side effects which make it difficult for long-term compliance.

 The diet focuses on maintaining a good amount of lean protein.
 This is because the patients want to maintain as much muscle mass as they can during the diet and the accompanying recovery period.
-Therefore, it is essential for them to continue to consume high-quality protein.
-Further, protein has a high level of satiety, which will lead to less hunger pains during the diet period.
+So it’s essential for them to continue to consume high-quality protein.
+Luckily, protein has a high level of satiety, which will lead to fewer hunger pains during the diet period.

 Dr. Nowzaradan’s 1,200 Calorie Diet is not right for most people.
-It does not appear to be a diet that can be (or should be) sustained for a long period of time.
-It is what most would call a “crash-diet”.
-It is an intentional and managed “crash-diet” but it is designed to allow maximum liver reduction and weight loss in the window before surgery.
-So, before considering adopting this diet please carefully consult with your doctor to see if this is a journey you need or can travel safely.
+The diet doesn’t look to have been designed to be sustained for a long period of time.
+Most people would call a “crash-diet”.
+As an intentional and managed “crash-diet,” it is designed to allow maximum liver reduction and weight loss in the window before surgery.
+So, before considering adopting this diet please read more about diet and nutrition, and carefully consult with your doctor to see if this is a journey you need or can travel safely.